bham-carpentries/git-novice-python-ci/_episodes/04-changes.md

 {: .bash}

 ~~~
-diff --git a/mars.txt b/mars.txt
+diff --git a/functions.py b/functions.py
 index 315bf3a..b36abfd 100644
---- a/mars.txt
+--- a/functions.py
-+++ b/mars.txt
++++ b/functions.py
-@@ -1,2 +1,3 @@
+@@ -1,6 +1,7 @@
- Cold and dry, but everything is my favorite color
- The two moons may be a problem for Wolfman
-+But the Mummy will appreciate the lack of humidity
+ def sum_function(list):
+     """
+     A function which takes a list as an argument and
+     returns the floating point sum.
 ~~~
 {: .output}

 So far, so good:
-we've added one line to the end of the file
+we've added new text to the line.
 (shown with a `+` in the first column).
 Now let's put that change in the staging area and see what `git diff` reports:

 ~~~
-$ git add mars.txt
+$ git add functions.py
 $ git diff
 ~~~
 {: .bash}